 - In April 2019, National Public Radio reported that Governor Jim Justice’s family owed more than $4 million in unpaid fines over safety violations.

 - Donald Leon Blankenship was the Chief Executive Officer of the big coal mining company Massey Energy.
 In December 2015, he was found guilty of willfully violating mine health and safety regulations in connection with the Upper Big Branch Mine, West Virginia, explosion.
-The disaster kill 29 miners.
+The disaster killed 29 miners.
 Blankenship was given a one-year prison sentence and fined $250,000.

 - “West Virginia’s Mine Wars.”
 West Virginia State Archives, undated.

 - “Days of Destruction, Day of Revolt.”
 Chris Hedges, Nation Books, June 2012.

 - “The Bull Moose Special.”
 Fred A. Barkey, West Virginia Encyclopedia, undated.